-- A 110-unit duplex project is planned; - Two apartment projects totaling 702 units, which will be the first new apartments constructed in Moore in over ten years; - Two senior housing projects totaling sixty-six (66) units; - Thirty (30) additional apartment or condo units are on the drawing board for the Fritts property, but that could be subject to change depending on market conditions; and - Additional projects in the "discussion stages" include 150 single family dwellings, 150 apartments, and 60 senior housing units.15 None of the proposed developments include housing affordable to LMI residents.
+- Two apartment projects totaling 702 units, which will be the first new apartments constructed in Moore in over ten years; - Two senior housing projects totaling sixty-six (66) units; - Thirty (30) additional apartment or condo units are on the drawing board for the Fritts property, but that could be subject to change depending on market conditions; and - Additional projects in the "discussion stages" include 150 single family dwellings, 150 apartments, and 60 senior housing units17.
+None of the proposed developments include housing affordable to LMI residents.